Back to my roots 2

 scan008

-Aajoba’s father Vinayak Phadke, was with the Excise and Customs Department of the Holkar State and worked in the opium growing area of Neemach in Madhya Pradesh .
+Aajoba’s father, Vinayak Phadke, was with the Excise and Customs Department of the Holkar State and worked in the opium growing area of Neemach in Madhya Pradesh.
 He later joined the State Printing Press.
-He was a health freak and was a wrestler.
+He was a health freak and a wrestler.
 He jumped into a swirling river in spate from a bridge some 40 feet above on a bet!!
-They say he was a very fit man and even at 70, could do full kastrat (exercise) with body builders wooden mallets.
+They say he was a very fit man and even at 70, could do full kastrat (exercise) with bodybuilders’ wooden mallets.
 Each of these weighed at least 15 kg and came up to his thighs 🙂

 Music has always been an important part of our family.
-And it certainly was a big part of his life- he could play the harmonium and took part in theater.
-He introduced his grandson-my father, to Indian classical music when dad was barely five.
+And it certainly was a big part of his life- he could play the harmonium and took part in theatre.
+He introduced his grandson, my father, to Indian classical music when Dad was barely five.
 So no points for guessing why my name is Aarohi.
-Oh! on occasions he also allowed my father to taste bhaang thandai (cannabis).
+Oh!
+On occasions, he also allowed my father to taste bhaang thandai (cannabis).
 All this before dad was ten!!

-And Aazoba my grandfather, was the exact opposite.
+And Aazoba, my grandfather, was the exact opposite.
 He wanted to study History and English literature.
 So genes do play a big part in who one is.
-I did my Masters in History!
+I did my Master’s in History!
 Aazoba hated that he had to join the Post and Telegraph Department during the 2nd World War.
 His heart was not in it.
 He wanted to travel and explore the world.
 He proudly told my father that he burnt his imported fur cap during the Swadeshi Movement when he was still in school.
 He was a small man in height but a giant in stature.
 A socialist at heart and hated ostentation.
 He believed in total equality.
-So when Abbas Khan, the postmen came home, although he was given tea in a glass reserved for him, he sat in the same chair on the same level as the rest.
-After all, Aazoba was the head of a high class Brahmin family!!
+So when Abbas Khan, the postman, came home, although he was given tea in a glass reserved for him, he sat in the same chair on the same level as the rest.
+After all, Aazoba was the head of a high-class Brahmin family!!
 But one that had no time for orthodoxy and rituals.
-Quiet, unassuming but with these glorious blue eyes.
+Quiet, unassuming, but with these glorious blue eyes.
 His eyes twinkled every time he smiled.
-Even at 79 when he smiled he looked like a naughty kid who was up to mischief!!
+Even at 79, when he smiled, he looked like a naughty kid who was up to mischief!!
 But he brought up his family without ever raising his hand on any of the kids and hardly ever lost his temper.
-He wanted us to be humble and hated arrogance of any kind.
+He wanted us to be humble and hated the arrogance of any kind.
 He retired as a senior postmaster.
 He was addressed as Bhau (brother) by everyone.
 Including his kids and grandkids!!
 He died on 16th June 1998 at the age of 79.
-Having seen successful children and grandchildren, he left us before he could see his great- grandchildren.
+Having seen successful children and grandchildren, he left us before he could see his great-grandchildren.
 Today he has seven.

-The first image taken in 1963, has my grandmother seated in the white sari and that is my father standing in the center.
-On the left is Dr. Deo. my grandmothers elder brother-in-law.
+The first image, taken in 1963, has my grandmother seated in the white sari, and that is my father standing in the centre.
+On the left is Dr Deo, my grandmother’s elder brother-in-law.
 And on the right is Asha Keskar Deo, his daughter-in-law.

 The next image taken in 1966 is of one of the aircraft my father flew – Vampire Mk-52.

-My grandmother, Aaji was of a different mould.
+My grandmother, Aaji, was of a different mould.
 According to some, she could have become a CEO or a barrister had she studied beyond school.
 That is how enterprising she was.
 She came from a very rich family of Malguzars (tax collectors) in the British Raj.
 She grew up riding horses!
 She was tall, both in height and stature.
-Infact her height helped her get to the ‘high jumpers‘ team in school.
-She had love ooze out of every pore and absolutely delighted in feeding people.
-If anyone called and told her that – ‘my son or daughter, niece, nephew, a friends child or even distant neighbors child is coming to Indore- could you please look after them?’
-Aaji would not only feed them at every opportunity but often they actually ended up staying in her house!!
-I grew up calling all these people tai, dada, maushi or kaka (elder sister, elder brother, aunty or uncle) At her funeral there were so many people that I did not know who I was related to by blood and who, with just affection, love and good will.
+In fact, her height helped her get to the ‘high jumpers‘ team in school.
+She had love ooze out of every pore and was absolutely delighted in feeding people.
+If anyone called and told her that – ‘my son or daughter, niece, nephew, a friend’s child or even a distant neighbour’s child is coming to Indore- could you please look after them?’
+Aaji would not only feed them at every opportunity, but often they actually ended up staying in her house!!
+I grew up calling all these people tai, dada, maushi or kaka (elder sister, elder brother, aunty or uncle).
+At her funeral, there were so many people that I did not know who I was related to by blood and who, with just affection, love and goodwill.
 But I am blessed for having been born into this family.

-The first image taken in 1954, is of my Aaji (in the center in a dark sari) as a young lady holding her second born – my aatya (Aunt), Bhanumati Phadke Hardas.
+The first image taken in 1954 is of my Aaji (in the centre in a dark sari) as a young lady holding her second-born – my aatya (Aunt), Bhanumati Phadke Hardas.
 On the right is my Aazoba holding their third child, Prakash Phadke.
-And hanging on to his coat tails is my father, Air Cmde Ramesh Vishwanath Phadke, (retd).
+And hanging on to his coat tails is my father, Air Cmde Ramesh Vishwanath Phadke (retd).
 The picture is taken at Amer Palace in Jaipur, India

-This was a hereditary title, as a result it passed on to her eldest brother when my great- grandfather passed away prematurely at the age of 48.
-Once that happened, the brother wanted to finish his responsibilities as fast and as best he could.
+This was a hereditary title; as a result, it passed on to her eldest brother when my great-grandfather passed away prematurely at the age of 48.
+Once that happened, the brother wanted to finish his responsibilities as fast and well as he could.
 Aaji came to Ujjain to study in 1938-39.
 When she was about 12.
-And just about 5-6 years later was married to my grand father.
+And just about 5-6 years later was married to my grandfather.
 She used to tell me stories about how great the leap was for her.
-She went from riding horses to a stage where once she stood in line with four children outside a community toilet, waiting her turn while her child had diarrhea.
-But life improved and the four children flourished.
-My fondest memories are of my grand mother telling me stories-especially the one about the eight thugs.
+She went from riding horses to a stage where, once, she stood in line with four children outside a community toilet, waiting her turn while her child had diarrhoea.
+But life improved, and the four children flourished.
+My fondest memories are of my grandmother telling me stories-especially the one about the eight thugs.
 The amazing part was that the story changed every time she told it.
 I don’t think even Aaji knew the original anymore 🙂

 And look what I found rummaging through those trunks… my grandfather Vishwanath Phadke’s janampatri (horoscope)!